The kind of intellectual activity which creates a useful whole from its diverse parts may be called the design of a system.

 While on the surface, this may seem like building a LEGO structure, there are significant distinctions.

-The main distinction lies in the below:
+The main distinction lies in the following:

 - The maturity (stable, proven, time-tested) of the individual building blocks (implementations, applications, or modules)